Mission Statement

 • Fees to be made via BACs (bank transfer) in blocks throughout the year.

-• If members are to be absent for a long period or because of other events, a short break in payment can be negotiated.
+• If members are to be absent for a long period, a short break in payment may be negotiated.

 • Only members who have paid their membership will be allowed to vote at the AGM or any other general meeting.